 - Remember that wine is poured in small amounts.
 Make up your mind about the normal wine pour upfront.
 If you are unsure, stop pouring when the wine fills the widest part of the glass.

 - Pour slowly to avoid spilling wine.
-When serving sparkling wine, you might need to stop halfway so it doesn’t overflow.
+When serving sparkling wine, you might need to stop halfway, so it does not overflow.
 Give the bubbles a moment to settle and continue until the pour is complete.

 - Clean the bottleneck with a clean towel or a napkin after pouring, so no leftover wine drips on the table (or worse, on your guests).